-Bundaberg in central Queensland is a great family friendly Australian destination for all ages.
+Discover the top things to do in Bundaberg for short stays!
+Bundaberg in central Queensland is a great family-friendly Australian destination for all ages.
 Best of all, there are plenty of things to do in Bundaberg all year round.
 Even if you’re only in Bundaberg for 1 day, like we were!

 We visited Bundaberg during a family Easter road trip to visit my parents in Childers, which is around 45 minutes south of Bundaberg.
 Childers itself is a pretty quiet, especially over the Easter long weekend, but Bundaberg was still a hub of activity and fun family attractions!